How to Get Approved for a Business Credit Card

 This demonstrates you can get a lot more cash with small business credit.
 And it also shows you can have personal credit cards at retail stores.
 So, you would now have an extra card at the same shops for your small business.

 And you will not need collateral, cash flow, or financials to get company credit.
-But you do need to be Fundable™.
+But you do need to establish Fundability™.

 The best way to get approved for a business credit card is to build Fundability.
-But what does it mean to be Fundable?
+But what does it mean to have Fundability?

 Fundable: of or capable of being funded; deserving of being funded.
-Fundable also suggests – able to be funded by a lending institution or a credit issuer.
+Fundability™ also suggests – able to be funded by a lending institution or a credit issuer.

 Lenders and credit providers want to see if your corporation is a good credit risk.
 Firms which are fronting your business cash, they wish to know that you can pay them back.
 They want to be sure you’re not committing fraud.
 It all starts with your industry.